-How is the textbook built up?
-We have seen that the underlying system of Christian Science is based on three main categories: 1) The seven synonymous terms for God, 2) the fourfold operation as Word, Christ, Christianity and Science, 3) operating on the four levels of Science, divine Science, absolute Christian Science and Christian Science.
-The category that determines the overall structure of the 16 chapters is the fourfold operation of Being: the first four chapters have the overall aspect of the Word, the second four chapters that of the Christ, the third four chapters that of Christianity, and the fourth four chapters that of Science.
+How is the Textbook built up?
+We have seen that the underlying system of Christian Science is based on three main categories:

+- 1. The 7 synonymous terms for God, - 2.
+The 4-fold operation as Word, Christ, Christianity and Science; operating on... - 3.
+The 4 levels of Science: Science itself, divine Science, absolute Christian Science, and Christian Science.

+The category that determines the overall structure of the 16 chapters is the 4-fold operation of Being: the first four chapters have the overall aspect of the Word, the second four chapters that of the Christ, the third four chapters that of Christianity, and the fourth four chapters that of Science.
 In Spirit everything always reflects everything else.
-This is the reason that the textbook needs four chapters to explain each of the four sides of the holy city.
-We may remember that the 'Book of Revelation' states that each side of the city has three gates through which the three other sides can be seen.
-And so it is with the textbook.
+This is the reason that the Textbook needs four chapters to explain each of the four sides of the holy city.
+We may remember that the "Book of Revelation" states that each side of the city has three gates through which the three other sides can be seen.
+And so it is with the Textbook.
 Of the first four chapters with the main accent on the Word, the first chapter explains the Word in its own aspect, the second chapter explains the Word reflecting the Christ, the third chapter the Word reflecting Christianity, and the fourth chapter the Word reflecting Science.
 In the same way the second four chapters explain the Christ reflecting the Word, then the Christ in its own aspect, then the Christ reflecting Christianity, and lastly the Christ reflecting Science.
 Likewise there are four chapters explaining Christianity through Word, Christ, Christianity and Science and, finally, Science is presented in its four aspects as the Word, the Christ, Christianity and Science.
-This results in four by four, equalling 16, clearly differentiated aspects of Being.
-Therefore the textbook is not just composed of 16 metaphysical treatises or essays but of 16 aspects of the Science of Christian Science which are inherent in its system.
+This results in 4 by 4, equaling 16, clearly differentiated aspects of Being.
+Therefore, the Textbook is not just composed of 16 metaphysical treatises or essays but of 16 aspects of the Science of Christian Science which are inherent in its system.
 This is quite a difference!